cycle/docs/advanced/declaration.md

 )
 ```

-> Note, by default every column stated as nullable.
-Use `nullable` method to overwrite it (see below).
+> Note, by default every column is created as nullable.
+Use the `nullable` method to overwrite it (see below).

-Once schema is created you can add new columns into it by only declaring them in your code:
+Once the schema is created you can add new columns into it by only declaring them in your code:

 ```php
 $schema = $database->table('new_table')->getSchema();